PowerSystemGroup/TEPDataAndResults/README.md

 # TEPDataAndResults
-This repository contains the input data and detailed results for the transmission expansion planning study.
+This repository contains input data, constants value and running results of paper "A Chronological Transmission Expansion Planning Method and Its Comparison with Stochastic Planning".